 Big-O Notation in Data Structure

 In this article, I am going to discuss Big-O Notation in Data Structure.
-Please read our previous article where we discussed the Analysis of Algorithm and why it is important to analyze the algorithm.
+Please read our previous article where we discussed the Analysis of the Algorithm and why it is important to analyze the algorithm.
 At the end of this article, you will understand what is Big-O Notation and how to calculate the time complexity of an algorithm using the Big-O Notation in Data Structure.

 What is Big-O Notation?